-- 8. Provided further, That not to exceed [\$50,000] \$100,000 is available for the Secretary to make payments to correct administrative errors of either disbursements from or deposits to Individual Indian Money or Tribal accounts after September 30, 2002: Provided further, That erroneous payments that are recovered shall be credited to and remain available in this account for this purpose: - Interior and Related Agencies Appropriation Act, FY 2002.
+- 8. Provided further, that not to exceed \$100,000 is available for the Secretary to make payments to correct administrative errors of either disbursements from or deposits to Individual Indian Money or Tribal accounts after September 30, 2002: Provided further, that erroneous payments that are recovered shall be credited to and remain available in this account for this purpose: - Interior and Related Agencies Appropriation Act, FY 2002.
 Annual Appropriations Acts have continued this provision each year since FY 2002. - BTFA requests an increase from \$50,000 to \$100,000: The administrative error authorization was originally implemented when OST/BTFA had roughly \$4 billion dollars under management.
 BTFA currently has approximately \$6 billion under management.
 This is a result of increased revenues with associated larger disbursements.
 The proposed increase will allow BTFA to address errors mitigating BTFA's risk of litigation because BTFA did not have enough authorized administrative error funding to address the error. - 9.
-Provided further, That the Secretary shall not be required to reconcile Special Deposit Accounts with a balance of less than \$500 unless the [Office of the Special Trustee for American Indians] Bureau of Trust Funds Administration receives proof of ownership from a Special Deposit Accounts claimant: - American Indian Trust Fund Management Reform Act of 1994, P.L.
+Provided further, That the Secretary shall not be required to reconcile Special Deposit Accounts with a balance of less than \$500 unless the Office of the Special Trustee for American Indians or Bureau of Trust Funds Administration receives proof of ownership from a Special Deposit Accounts claimant: - American Indian Trust Fund Management Reform Act of 1994, P.L.
 103-412, esp.
 Title I. The Dawes Act of 1887 and subsequent statutes continuing the allotment process prevent BTFA from making an operational decision to eliminate reconciliation of low dollar value Special Deposit Accounts.
 The Dawes Act established the process of creating allotments and the split style of ownership.
 The Act also charged the Department of the Interior with the responsibility to manage the allotted lands, collect revenue earned on those trust lands, and to pay the earned revenue to the equitable owners of the land. - 10.
 Provided further, That notwithstanding section 102 of the American Indian Trust Fund Management Reform Act of 1994 (Public Law 103-412) or any other provision of law, the Secretary may aggregate the trust accounts of individuals whose whereabouts are unknown for a continuous period of at least five years and shall not be required to generate periodic statements of performance for the individual accounts: Provided further, That, with respect to the eighth proviso, the Secretary shall continue to maintain sufficient records to determine the balance of the individual accounts, including any accrued interest and income, and such funds shall remain available to the individual account holders. - Interior and Related Agencies Appropriation Act, FY 2017.
 Annual Appropriations Acts have continued this provision each year since FY 2017.

-Activity: Executive Direction
+Account: Federal Trust Programs Activity: Executive Direction

-2020 Actual 2021 Enacted Fixed Costs (+/-) Internal Transfers (+/-) Program Changes (+/-) 2022 Request Change from 2021 (+/-) Executive Direction 1,697 1,494 +7 0 0 1,501 +7 Executive Direction 1,697 1,494 +7 0 0 1,501 +7 FTE 5 5 0 0 -1 4 -1
+Subactivity Name 2021 Actual 2022 CR at Annual Rate Fixed Cost (+/-) Internal Transfers (+/-) Program Changes (+/-) 2023 Request Change from 2022 CR at Annual Rate (+/-)

+Executive Direction 1,494 1,494 +19 0 +7 1,520 +26

+FTE 5 5 0 0 -1 4 -1

+Total 1,494 1,494 +19 0 +7 1,520 +26

+FTE 5 5 0 0 -1 4 -1